AdaCore/ada_language_server/doc/vscode-ug.md

 ### Navigation

 * **Reveal Active File** (`Ada: Reveal in Project View`) — locates and selects the currently open editor file in the Project View tree.
 This command is also available as an editor context menu.
+* **Go to File in Project** (`Ada: Go to File in Project...`, `Ctrl+Alt+P` / `Cmd+Alt+P` on macOS) — opens a quick-pick search restricted to the source files of the loaded GPR project, and opens the selected file in the editor.
+Unlike the native `Go to File...` command, it lists exactly the files that the project declares, including sources located outside the workspace folders, and excluding files that do not belong to the project.
+Type part of a file name, of a directory, or of a project name to narrow the list; each entry also offers a button to reveal the file in the Project View tree.
+The command is available from the Command Palette and from the Project View toolbar.
+Runtime sources are listed only when the `ada.projectView.showRuntimeFiles` setting is enabled.
+Note that `Ctrl+Alt+P` coincides with `AltGr+P` on some keyboard layouts; the shortcut can be changed from `Preferences: Open Keyboard Shortcuts`.
 * **Reveal in Explorer** — available via right-click on a source file or a project file node; opens the VS Code Explorer and selects the item there.

 ### File Management